bfenlon/szandi-project/README.md

 # Brand site for Szandi

-This project is to create a website for my friend, Szandi, to promote her brand, pilates, dance lessons, and eventually function as an e-commerce site by marketing branded products.
+This project is to create a website for my friend, Szandi, to accomplish the following:
+* Promote her brand
+* Act as a blog
+* Share pilates and dance information
+* Eventually act as an e-commerce platform to sell branded items